ssbc/ssb-threads/readme.md

 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.

+### `sbot.threads.private(opts)`

+**Requires the **ssb-private** plugin to be installed.**

+Returns a pull stream that emits thread objects of private conversations.

+* `opts.reverse`: boolean
+* `opts.limit`: optional number (default: Infinity).
+Dictates the maximum amount of threads this pull stream will return
+* `opts.threadMaxSize`: optional number (default: Infinity).
+Dictates the maximum amount of messages in each returned thread object.
+Serves for previewing threads, particularly long ones.
+* `opts.allowlist`: optional array of strings.
+Dictates which messages **types** to allow as root messages, while forbidding other types.
+* `opts.blocklist`: optional array of strings.
+Dictates which messages **types** to forbid as root messages, while allowing other types.

 ### `sbot.threads.profile(opts)`

 Returns a pull stream that emits thread objects of public messages initiated by a certain profile `id`.